 5.6.5 Existing features partly or fully covering the use case functionality

-[FFS]

 5.6.6 Potential New Requirements needed to support the use case

-[PR.5.6.6-1] The 5G system shall support means for a Network to provide a 3rd party with configuration information for automatic discovery of the Network and available access to specific 3rd party services.
+[PR.5.6.6-1] The 5G system shall support means for a PALS Network to provide a 3rd party with configuration information for automatic discovery of the Network and available access to specific 3rd party services.

-[PR.5.6.6-2] The 5G system shall support means for the 3rd party to provide the UE with information for discovery and access to a Network, and configuration to access specific services with a certain time and location validity.
-The configuration may include credentials necessary for access.
+[PR.5.6.6-2] The 5G system shall support means for the 3rd party to provide the UE with information for identification and access to a PALS Network, and configuration to access specific services with a certain time and location validity.
+The configuration may include credentials necessary for access to the PALS network.

+[PR.5.6.6-3] The 5G system shall enable a UE supporting 5G PALS to be able to use the 3rd party provided configuration for identification and access to a PALS Network, and configuration to access for specific services with a certain time and location validity.

+[PR.5.6.6-4] The 5G system shall allow a UE with configured credentials for 5G PALS network access and to a USIM to be registered at the same time, In that case, the 3GPP system shall treat each registration independently.
+If the configured credentials for PALS network access are from a USIM, Multiple USIM requirements (e.g., as specified in TS 22.101[x]) apply.